-- In Years 7 and 8, Christianity, Sikhism, Hinduism, Judaism, Islam and Buddhism, are all studied in addition to the religions studied at Key Stage 2.
-Teaching is aligned with the Slough Agreed Syllabus. - In Years 9-11, all students will follow a course leading to the GCSE Religious Education qualification at the end of Year 11.
-For this new reformed GCSE specification, Philosophy and Ethics are studied with the teaching focused on Christianity and Islam. - In the Sixth Form, a General Philosophy & Ethics program is in place, where students cover the required 12 hours of study over the two years via whole year group activities including debates and visiting speakers.
+- In Years 7- 9, Christianity, Sikhism, Hinduism, Judaism, Islam, Buddhism and secular views, are all studied.
+Teaching is aligned with the Slough Agreed Syllabus. - In Years 10-11, all students study religious and secular attitudes from the 6 main world religions through a variety of modern ethical dilemmas e.g. euthanasia.
+Students may also opt to follow the GCSE (9-1) Religious Studies course (referred to as Religious Studies to distinguish it from the non-GCSE curriculum) which will earn them a qualification at the end of Year 11.
+This specification focusses on Christianity and Islam. - In the Sixth Form, a general Philosophy & Ethics program is in place, where students cover the required 12 hours of study over the two years via whole year group activities including debates and visiting speakers.
+An A Level in Religious Studies is also available in years 12 and 13 for those who opt for it.

-More than 50% of the curriculum time available for Philosophy & Ethics is spent on Christianity, and by the time students reach the Sixth Form it is expected all the principal religions represented in Great Britain will have been studied.
+The curriculum time available for Philosophy & Ethics is broadly shared evenly across the 6 main world religions, with each one being given a half term of the curriculum time across years 7-9.
+The remaining time is taught thematically, e.g. beliefs about the afterlife, so at least 4 of the 6 main religions will be studied with reference to the theme.
+By the time students reach the Sixth Form all the principal religions represented in Great Britain will have been studied.
 For each religion studied, the areas and concepts studied include symbolism, worship and celebration, authority, values and lifestyles, questions of meaning.